 - i.
 The management company is paid in the form of a fixed fee.
 The maximum fee is 1.7 per cent per annum of the share class's share of the fund's value.
-The fee includes remuneration to the fund management and the costs for regulatory oversight and auditors. - Depositary fees for the fund assets attributable to the share class.
+The fee includes remuneration to the fund management and the costs for regulatory oversight and auditors. - ii.
+Fees to the depositary for carrying out its tasks.
 The fee may amount to a maximum of 0.10 per cent per annum of the unit class's share of the fund's value.